Skip to content

 Schema validation alone is insufficient for production reconciliation.
 The pipeline must implement continuous agreement drift detection by comparing incoming transactional metadata against the active tier mapping.
 Drift manifests as:

-• Thresholds modified without version increment
+• Thresholds modified without a version increment

 • Product scopes expanded beyond negotiated boundaries